+For a comic subtitled, “A Life in Miniatures,” Sarah Goodridge led a rather “large” life.
+Only her paintings were small.
 Born in 1788, Sarah Goodridge grew up in poverty.
 Without any financial resources, she created her first artworks using a pin on birch bark.
-With her passion and hard work, she became a highly sought-after miniature painter, opening her own studio where she painted prominent members of Boston society.
+With passion and hard work, she became a highly sought-after painter of miniatures—often delicately rendered watercolor on ivory— and opened her own studio where she painted prominent members of Boston society.

 This comic is part of a series Drawn to Art: Tales of Inspiring Women Artists that illuminates the stories of women artists in the collection of the Smithsonian American Art Museum.
 Inspired by graphic novels, these short takes on artists’ lives were each drawn by a student-illustrator from the Ringling College of Art and Design.